daniloc/PicoW_HomeAssistant_Starter/README.md

-# Raspberry Pi Pico W Home Assistant Starter Project
+# Raspberry Pi Pico W/Arduino/Home Assistant Starter Project

 This is a [PlatformIO](https://platformio.org) project that instantly integrates a Raspberry Pi Pico W into Home Assistant via MQTT.

 Fill out `src/Credentials.h`, upload to your Pico W, then you'll have a working integration that allows you to toggle the Pico W's board LED from the Home Assistant dashboard.
-From this starter you'll have a solid foundation to build a custom device in a private, local Intranet of Things.
+From this starter you'll have a solid foundation to build your own custom device in a private, local Intranet of Things.

 This readme will provide pointers to everything needed to get started.